No items found.

-Adam is a Physician at Axis in Queenstown, having recently shifted from Melbourne where he was Chief Medical Officer for Athletics Australia (attending 2 Olympics, 3 World Champs, and 2 Commonwealth Games), worked with the Hawthorn AFL Team and most recently was Event Doctor for the Ironman World Champs in Kona, Hawaii.
-His areas of interest include athletics, all codes of football, triathlon, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise-induced asthma.
+Adam is a Physician at Axis in Queenstown, having recently moved from Melbourne where he was Chief Medical Officer for Athletics Australia (attending 2 Olympics, 3 World Champs, and 2 Commonwealth Games), worked with the Hawthorn AFL Team and most recently was Event Doctor for the Ironman World Champs in Kona, Hawaii.
+His areas of interest include athletics, all codes of football, triathlon, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes, ultrasound guided interventions and exercise-induced asthma.

 About